 Parts may be purchased from your local authorized Taylor-Dunn Dealer.
 When ordering parts, be sure to specify the complete model number and serial number of this unit.
-Also specify the complete model number and serial number of this unit.
 Also specify the full Taylor-Dunn number, description of part and quantity of parts required.
 You will find a complete listing of part numbers and descriptions in the following pages of this manual.
 When ordering parts for the drive motor, also include the specifications found on the motor name plate.
-Be sure to give complete shipping and billing address on all orders.
+Give complete shipping and billing address on all orders.